 A book of collected short fictions, The Purgatory Press & After the End, was published in 2013 by Perfect Edge Books.
-He lives in Vancouver, where he teaches in the French Program at the University of British Columbia.
+He lives in Vancouver, where he teaches in the Department of English at the University of British Columbia.

 On The Purgatory Press:

 An outsider artist coats a flat surface with a skin of paint once a day for sixty years, hoping to build a layered edifice that could reach the moon; a photographer travels the world to take smiling self-portraits in front of ghastly scenes of death and destruction; an obscure typist named Benny Walter exerts an uncanny influence on generations of famous authors.
 Like these characters, none of the titles in The Purgatory Press are fit for this world.
 The press itself is an aborted enterprise, having gone into bankruptcy, leaving behind this wondrous backlist.